Eduard Soghomonyan: Career

 He represented Brazil at the 2020 Summer Olympics held in Tokyo, Japan.
 He competed in the men's 130 kg event.

 He won the silver medal in his event at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.

-He competed in the 130 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
+He competed in the 130 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia, where he won the first fight but was eliminated in the round of 16.